johnpray/sciencegamecenter/README.md

 # Science Game Center

-This is the source code for the website at [sciencegamecenter.org](http://sciencegamecenter.org) by the [Federation of American Scientists](http://www.fas.org/).
+This is the source code for the website at [sciencegamecenter.org](http://sciencegamecenter.org) by [FAS Learning Technologies](http://blogs.fas.org/learningtech/).
+The Science Game Center runs on [Ruby on Rails](http://rubyonrails.org/) 3.2.

 Please direct any inquiries to [sciencegamecenter@fas.org](mailto:sciencegamecenter@fas.org).